Harvey Milk: Changing politics

 SIR had become powerful enough for political maneuvering.
-In 1971 SIR members Jim Foster, Rick Stokes, and Advocate publisher David Goodstein formed the Alice B. Toklas Memorial Democratic Club, known as simply "Alice".
+In 1971, SIR members Jim Foster, Rick Stokes, and Advocate publisher David B. Goodstein formed the Alice B. Toklas Memorial Democratic Club, known simply as "Alice".
 Alice befriended liberal politicians to persuade them to sponsor bills, proving successful in 1972 when Del Martin and Phyllis Lyon obtained Feinstein's support for an ordinance outlawing employment discrimination on the basis of sexual orientation.
 Alice chose Stokes to run for a relatively unimportant seat on the community college board.
 Though Stokes received 45,000 votes, he was quiet and unassuming, and did not win.
 Foster, however, shot to national prominence by being the first openly gay man to address a political convention.
 His speech at the 1972 Democratic National Convention ensured that his voice, according to San Francisco politicians, was the one to be heard when they wanted the opinions, and especially the votes, of the gay community.

 Milk became more interested in political and civic matters when he was faced with civic problems and policies he disliked.
-One day in 1973, a state bureaucrat entered Milk's shop Castro Camera and informed him that he owed $100 as a deposit against state sales tax.
+One day in 1973, a state bureaucrat entered Milk's shop, Castro Camera, and informed him that he owed $100 as a deposit against state sales tax.
 Milk was incredulous and traded shouts with the man about the rights of business owners; after he complained for weeks at state offices, the deposit was reduced to $30.
 Milk fumed about government priorities when a teacher came into his store to borrow a projector because the equipment in the schools did not function.
 Friends also remember around the same time having to restrain him from kicking the television while Attorney General John N. Mitchell gave consistent "I don't recall" replies during the Watergate hearings.
 Milk decided that the time had come to run for city supervisor.
 He said later, "I finally reached the point where I knew I had to become involved or shut up".